-For the purpose of this policy, the LA's duties when pupils are unable to attend school due to health needs are outlined below.
-These duties have been included so as to differentiate the responsibilities that lie with the school and those that will be carried out by the LA.
-The school is not responsible for ensuring that the LA meets its responsibilities - the school's responsibilities are outlined in the 'Roles and responsibilities' section of this policy.
+For this policy, the LA's duties when pupils are unable to attend school due to health needs are outlined below.
+These duties have been included to differentiate the responsibilities that lie with the school and those that will be carried out by the LA.
+The school is not responsible for ensuring that the LA meets its responsibilities - the school's responsibilities are outlined in the 'Roles and Responsibilities' section of this policy.